Gan (Laamu Atoll): Archaeology

-The ruins in Gan were the best preserved ruins from the Buddhist past in the Maldives when H. C. P. Bell excavated some of the island's Buddhist remains, especially one of the stupas and a vihara at Kuruhinna.
+The ruins in Gan were the best preserved ruins from the Buddhist past in the Maldives when Bell excavated some of the island's Buddhist remains, especially one of the stupas and a vihara at Kuruhinna.
 Recently, however, much vandalism has taken place at those unprotected sites and only scattered stones and mounds of coral rubble remain.

 Geography

 The island is 249.93 km south of the country's capital, Malé.
 Gan, combined with the adjoining island of Maandhoo, is the largest geographical island of the Maldives.
 It is divided in wards, the northernmost of which is called Thundi, in middle is Mathimaradhu and at the south is Mukurimagu.
-Gan is connected with Maandhoo, the island at its south.
+Gan is connected with Maandhoo, the island to its south.
 Maandhoo is linked with the regional domestic airport at Kadhdhoo by a short causeway.
 Kadhdhoo adjoins at its south with Fonadhoo, the capital of the atoll.
 The causeway, which links between Kadhdhoo and Fonadhoo, is almost one kilometre in length.
 The four islands of Gan, Maandhoo, Kadhdhoo and Fonadhoo, which is linked with causeways, stretches up to about 18 km in length, making up the longest length of dry land in the Maldives.

-This island should not be confused with other Maldive islands called 'Gan' in Addu Atoll and Huvadhu Atoll.